okta/okta.github.io/_source/_use_cases/hooks/template/hook-objects-reference-template.md

 ### commands

-The `commands` object is where you can provide commands to Okta.
+The `commands` object is what you use to send commands to Okta.
 It is an array, allowing you to include mutlitple commands.
 In each array element, there needs to be a `type` property and `value` property.
 The `type` property is where you specify which of the supported commands you wish to execute, and `value` is where you supply an operand for that command.

 | Property | Description                                           | Data Type                               |
 |----------|-------------------------------------------------------|-----------------------------------------|